Uber weighs next steps after jarring sex assault report

 Uber says the FBI has acknowledged its database is incomplete and does not always include a final disposition.
 The company’s process includes a motor vehicle screening, a criminal background check and ongoing notifications about any new offenses.

-The added check could add precious time to the driver on-boarding process at a time when both Uber and Lyft are fiercely competing for market share.
+An added fingerprint check could add precious time to the driver-approval process at a time when both Uber and Lyft are fiercely competing for market share.

 Dashboard cameras also could help by recording incidents and serving as a deterrent for bad behavior, said Harry Campbell, founder of The Rideshare Guy, a blog and online community for drivers.
 Campbell encourages drivers to get cameras, but the ride-hailing companies have not encouraged the practice.